AthithianV/chatup-backend/README.md

 # Tasks:
+   - Transaction
-   - Use Firebase for files and media
+   - Use Firebase for files and media.
+   - Media Async Issue.
+   - Use Patch

 ## Controllers